 - Effective Note taking

-The Director of DSS approves note taker accommodations, and like all disability accommodations, are based on the student’s disability documentation, the current nature of their disability, and the specific requirements of the course or program.
+Accessibility Support approves note taker accommodations, and like all disability accommodations, are based on the student’s disability documentation, the current nature of their disability, and the specific requirements of the course or program.
 The service is meant to supplement class attendance and not replace it.
 Students eligible for this accommodation are asked to make a formal request every semester and for each class in which there is a need.
-This is done by completing the online Request for Note taking Assistance form.
 It is strongly encouraged that students attend the first two classes to determine which classes are appropriate for use of a note taker.
-The instructors will then be informed of the need for a note taker in the class.
-It is also encouraged that each DSS student meets with each instructor individually to discuss their academic accommodations.
-Instructors are asked to not disclose the name of the DSS student in class.
-It is the DSS student's prerogative whether or not to disclose their identity to their note taker.
-An announcement may be made in class advertising the note taker position, and/or an email will be sent out to all students registered in the class.
+It is the student's prerogative whether or not to disclose their identity to their note taker.
 Students are also encouraged to recommend classmates who they know are responsible, take good notes, and attend class reliably.
-Note takers deliver their photocopied or carbonless copied notes to the DSS student either via student exchange, email or by placing them in a folder in the DSS office.
-It is the DSS student's responsibility to pick up their notes on a regular basis, as well as to let DSS know if they have any concerns about the quality of the note taking service.

-Student information shared with the DSS staff is considered confidential.
+Student information shared with the Accessibility Support is considered confidential.
 Therefore, note takers may not know the identity of the person for whom they are taking notes.
 However, there may be instances where the student will want to share their identity in order to collaborate with their note taker.
 In this case, the note taker is expected to keep shared information confidential.
-The relationship, whether anonymous or not, between the DSS student and their note taker(s) is important.
+The relationship, whether anonymous or not, between the student and their note taker(s) is important.

-For DSS students, the note taking service is effective if you attend class regularly, actively engage in the class, and use the notes in a proactive manner.
+For students utilizing the services of Accessibility Support, the note taking service is effective if you attend class regularly, actively engage in the class, and use the notes in a proactive manner.
 Below are some steps you may choose to take to make the most out of the note taker service.